3zden/3zden/README.md

 ## I'm Eng.
 Student in Computer science

-Check out our projects at Cloudinary.com

-## I'm a 3x Founder:

-<a href="https://beanpotstudio.com">Founder and CEO - Beanpot Studio</a>

 ## About my GitHub projects:

 I've published a textbook for kids in grades 6-8, published by Wiley, entitled **Computer Science for Kids**.
 It is aligned to CSTA standards and has a fun, game-driven storyline with bespoke print illustrations.
 Follow this project [here](https://github.com/cs4kids) and consider purchasing the book for the cool middle-schooler in your life!